 Traveling to the United States

 Before you make travel reservations, it is very important to consider the scheduled arrival dates for your enrollment semester.
+Ground transportation is provided for international arrivals on select dates and at select locations.
 If you are traveling by air, please carefully review the airport options presented here and any associated ground transportation costs before selecting your destination airport.